osm2pgsql-dev/osm2pgsql-website/_manual/05-running.md

 In case the system doesn't have much main memory, you can add the `-s, --slim` and `--drop` options.
 In this case less main memory is used, instead more data is stored in the database.
 This makes the import much slower, though.
-See chapter XXX for details on these options.
+See the chapter [Middle](#middle) for details on these options.

 #### Import and Update